What Is Vegan Fashion?

 Leather, the biggest killer of animals in fashion, takes over a billion lives every year.
 Many animals in the leather trade endure mutilations such as castration, tail docking and branding without any pain relief, have to go through a gruelling trip to the abattoir, and are killed in full view of other animals.
 Geese and ducks are often plucked alive for the down that fills on-trend puffer jackets.
 Wool, often considered a “natural” and “gentle” material, is so violent that sheep shearers in Australia and Scotland have pled guilty to charges for cruelty to animals.
 Often shearing leaves sheep with bloody wounds, and like all other animals exploited by humans, they go towards a bloody death at the slaughterhouse when considered no longer useful.

 Aside from saving animals' lives, vegan fashion is a friend of the environment – rearing animals on such an enormous scale is a leading cause of the climate crisis.
 Land and air are polluted, large areas are deforestated and biodiversity suffers because of humans' appetite for the flesh and skins of other animals.
+Leather in particular has been found to contribute to the climate catastrophe in a variety of ways - from greenhouse-gas emissions to being part of the main driver of deforestation in the Amazon rainforest, leather (alongside wool) is part of animal agriculture, a leading cause of the climate crisis.
 Fashion needs to take responsibility for its part in this crisis, and the best way to do so is to choose vegan.

-Today, it is easier than ever to do so.
+What do vegans wear?
+Today, clothing for vegans is more versatile and stylish than ever.
 Virtually every big-name fashion designer has cut ties with fur, and French faux-fur artisans Ecopel offer KOBA, a vegan fur made from plants.
 Leather can now be made with apples, mushrooms, pineapples, corn, cactus, grapes, and cork, to name a few.
 Organic cotton, hemp, Tencel (made from wood-pulp cellulose) and recycled fabrics are replacing wool.
 And those trendy puffer jackets?
 They will keep you warm with high-performing vegan fillers, often made with recycled materials.

 Vegan fashion is not perfect – like all fashion, it must curb its plastic problem – but it is a start to a fashion system that rejects abuse, exploitation, and supremacy.
 Our wardrobes shouldn't come at the expense of someone else's suffering and death, and if we want a more compassionate future of fashion, it's our duty to wear the change we wish to see in the world and choose vegan.